Shai1-Levi/Starship-rezilion/README.md

     terraform apply

+After terraform apply completes, the website URL will be printed to the shell.

 This command will build and run all resources in the *.tf files.

-If you run this command many times, Terraform will destroy previous instances before creating new ones.
+If you run this command after you changed details in *.tf files, Terraform will destroy previous instances before creating new ones.
 That is it.
 Now you have fully functioned docker container in GCP.

 If you want to terminate instances and destroy the configuration you may call: